ElinaFF/PICO/index.md

  - Open a terminal (**"cmd" in Windows not "Powershell"**)
  - Create an environment with Conda:
 ```
-  conda create metabodashboard
+  conda create medic
 ```
  - Enter in the environement
 ```
-  conda activate metabodashboard
+  conda activate medic
 ```
- NOTE: if the command worked, you should see the name "metabodashboard" written at the beginning of your prompt as the following image.
+ NOTE: if the command worked, you should see the name "medic" written at the beginning of your prompt as the following image.

  ![](imgs/2022-06-22-15-56-49.png)